National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Location and sites: Bogachiel Camp, Flapjack, 15-mile, Hyak and various gravel bar areas along the river.

-Toilet Facilities: no toilets.
-Bury solid waste in a 6-8" hole at least 200 ft. from camp areas and water sources.
+Toilet Facilities: None.
+Bury solid waste in a 6-8" deep cathole at least 200 feet from camp areas and water sources.

-Stock: allowed but recommended for very experience stock and handlers.
+Stock: Allowed, but recommended for very experienced stock and handlers.
 See Stock Use.

 Special Concerns

-Leave No Trace: Leave No Trace of your stay to protect vegetation and prevent further camping regulations.
+Leave No Trace: Practice Leave No Trace during your stay to protect the resource and vegetation.
 Camp in established sites or on gravel bars.
-Please camp lightly to protect vegetation.

 Safety